- Search The Registry

 *Henry Creamer was born on this date in 1879.
 He was a Black songwriter and entertainer from Richmond, Virginia.

-His major hit songs include That's a Plenty (1909), Dear Old Southland (1921), Alabama Stomp (1926) and If I Could Be with You (1930), a song which Ruth Etting successfully recorded and which later became the theme for McKinney's Cotton Pickers.
-Creamer collaborated with other composers during his career including J.C.
+His major hit songs include That's a Plenty (1909), Dear Old Southland (1921), Alabama Stomp (1926), and If I Could Be with You (1930), a song that Ruth Etting successfully recorded and which later became the theme for McKinney's Cotton Pickers.
+Creamer collaborated with other composers, including J.C.
 Johnson, Jimmy Johnson, and vaudevillian Bert Williams.